Lucasnhso/sygnus-cli/readme.md

 ## 🚀 Usage

-Make sure you have [npx](https://www.npmjs.com/package/npx) installed (`npx` is shipped by default since npm `5.2.0`)
+Make sure you have [sygnus](https://github.com/Lucasnhso/sygnus) installed

-Just run the following command at the root of your project and answer questions:
+Just run the following command at the root of your project:

 ```sh
 npx sygnus